-Within thehousehold toilets areas (Camp 23) CiC office, learning center, SM agency office, community facilities, child protection facilities, health post, fire points, SWM, age friendly space, mosque, graveyard etc. are identified.
+Within the community latrines1 CiC office, 23 learning center, 1 SM agency office, 4 community facilities, 10 child protection facilities, 3 health post, mosque etc. are identified.
 However, these structures will not to be affected by the construction work.
-Draft map of elephant migration route set by IUCN, there is no elephant migration routes within scheme area (Map-3) confirmed by the IUCN representative and also Elephant Response Team of Camp-2E.
+Affected of deep forest are causes of deforestation and settlement of DRP shrink elephant corridor/route; elephant migration routes are approximately 0.5 km away from the scheme area according by IUCN's (Map-3) and opinion of Elephant Response Team.
+Afforestation works have been started and some plantation is ongoing by different organizations.